markoch/dotfiles/README.md

 # [Marco](https://github.com/markoch)'s dotfiles
 Marco's shell, git and sublime config files.

+I'm using the following environment for my daily development.

+:warning: **DO NOT** simply copy all the files if you do not understand what it does. :warning:

 ## Installation
 ### Alias configuration
 The *alias.cmd* file contains useful command shortcuts.
 To execute the *alias.cmd* file when opening a shell the following registry key must be set: